5 Ways to Optimize Your Google Business Profile, Business Service Area

 Service Area Businesses (SABs) are dominating Google Maps these days, largely thanks to digital marketing professionals like you and me.
 Whether it’s for our specific clients or for our own lead generation businesses, these SABs are among the top mechanisms for us to accumulate leads and grow.

-Let’s explore the 5 best strategies for optimizing your Google My Business listing as a Service Area Business today.
+Let’s explore the 5 best strategies for optimizing your Google Business Profile (Google My Business) listing as a Service Area Business today.

-Google My Business updated its service area formatting recently, no longer allowing businesses to place a broad coverage range on their listings.
+Google Business Profile (Previously Known As Google My Business) updated its service area formatting recently, no longer allowing businesses to place a broad coverage range on their listings.